viennadd/iot-starter-for-android/README.md

 For more information on IoT Foundation, refer to https://internetofthings.ibmcloud.com/#/

 ##How it works
-A device that is registered with IoT Foundation may publish event data or consume command data using the MQTT protocol.
+A device that is registered with IoT Foundation may publish and subscribe to data that is presented as either an event or command using the MQTT protocol.
 The Eclipse Paho MQTT Android Service is used to publish and subscribe to IoT Foundation.
 This can be downloaded from [Eclipse Paho MQTT Android Service](http://www.eclipse.org/paho/clients/android/).

 MQTT is a lightweight messaging protocol that supports publish/subscribe messaging.
 With MQTT, an application publishes messages to a topic.
 These messages may then be received by another application that is subscribed to that topic.
 This allows for a detached messaging network where the subscribers and publishers do not need to be aware of each other.
 The topics used by this application can be seen in the table below:

 ##Topics